Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 - Baby does not have enough wet and dirty diapers

 These are the only true indicators of low milk supply.
+You cannot tell by how your breasts feel if you have low supply.

 However, there are a lot of things that you might be doing (and that you can easily change) that might be hurting your supply.
 Things like: